w3f/Grants-Program/applications/QSTN: Redefining data, De-Fi and NFTs on Substrate.md

 - Please reference these two presentations for early iterations on the NEAR Protocol blockchain - Video 1: https://youtu.be/XnHjM4lQiZM, Video 2: https://youtu.be/dn49lQPibwU,

 ## Development Roadmap :nut_and_bolt:

-This section should break the development roadmap down into milestones and deliverables.
-To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/grant_guidelines_per_category.md).
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

-Below we provide an **example roadmap**.
-In the descriptions, it should be clear how your project is related to Substrate, Kusama or Polkadot.
-We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.

-For each milestone,

-- make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
-- include the amount of funding requested _per milestone_.
-- include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
-This ensures that the code can be widely used by the community.
-- provide a test suite, comprising unit and integration tests, along with a guide on how to set up and run them.
-- commit to providing Dockerfiles for the delivery of your project.
-- indicate milestone duration as well as number of full-time employees working on each milestone.
-- **Deliverables 0a-0d are mandatory for all milestones**, and deliverable 0e at least for the last one.
-If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

-> :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**

 ### Overview